Electric Lady Studios: 1970s–1990s: Height of fame

 In the following three decades, many popular artists recorded albums at Electric Lady.
 "From its inception, [Hendrix']s mother ship served as a rock, funk, disco and soul Olympus where gold and platinum hits were forged", Liesl Schillinger wrote in The Wall Street Journal.

-Stevie Wonder used the studio extensively in the 1970s, when it became what he described as "the self-contained universe" for his work, wanting to depart from the "baby love" sound of his 1960s Motown recordings and "get as weird as possible".
+Stevie Wonder used the studio extensively in the 1970s, when it became what he described as "the self-contained universe" for his work, wanting to depart from the "baby love" sound of his 1960s Motown recordings and "get as weird as possible."
 Among his recordings there were the 1972 albums Music of My Mind and Talking Book.

-Others users included Led Zeppelin, Lou Reed, Hall & Oates, the Rolling Stones, and Blondie.
+Others users included Led Zeppelin, NRBQ, Lou Reed, Hall & Oates, the Rolling Stones, and Blondie.
 In 1971, Gene Simmons and Paul Stanley, then with the New York rock band Wicked Lester, recorded demos at the studio.
 They returned a few years later to record Kiss's 1975 album Dressed to Kill.

 In 1975, John Lennon and David Bowie held an improvisatory session at the studio that produced Bowie's hit single "Fame" for his Young Americans album.
 That same year, Patti Smith used the studio to record her debut album, Horses.
-In 1978, Nile Rodgers took his band Chic to Electric Lady and recorded the hit single "Le Freak".
+In 1978, Nile Rodgers took his band Chic to Electric Lady and recorded the hit single "Le Freak."
 In 1981, The Waitresses recorded their holiday hit "Christmas Wrapping" there.

 "The enchantment held through the '80s and '90s, as AC/DC and the Clash showed up, then Billy Idol, the Cars, Weezer and Santana", Schillinger wrote.
 "The house that Jimi built welcomed them all."